 It is very likely that you already have campaign objectives in mind when starting.
 When you have goals set out, you can then find out how you can monitor results against your desired outcome.

-- Google themselves recommend sticking to bottom line and using profit volume as a measuring stick.
+- Google itself recommend sticking to the bottom line and using profit volume as a measuring stick

-- Failing being able to use any of these three methods, use traffic until you can maintain a better system.
+- Failing to be able to use any of these three methods, use traffic until you can maintain a better system

 Bids